AchalaDK/github101/readme.md

-#This is my sample Readme
+#This is my sample Readme for main branch

-#This is feature b branch
+#This is branch main

-#this is feature-b line to merge
-#feature-1
+#line-main